aiven/devportal/docs/products/flink/howto/ext-kafka-flink-integration.rst

 To configure integration using Aiven CLI, follow these steps:

 Step 1.
-Create a Aiven for Apache Flink Service
+Create a Aiven for Apache Flink service
 `````````````````````````````````````````````````
 Use the following command to create an Aiven for Apache Flink service: